-Pupils with Special Educational Needs
+Pupils with Special Educational Needs and/or Disabilities

 School acknowledges that children will have had a range of different experiences during the lockdown period which may have an impact on their behaviour presentation upon return to school.
-Some may present with frustration as a result of being isolated from friends or having missed a significant event or experience; eg. SATS, school trips, etc. Others may have experienced bereavement or loss or another, real or perceived, traumatic episode.
+Some may present with frustration as a result of being isolated from friends or having missed a significant event or experience; e.g. SATS, school trips, etc. Others may have experienced bereavement or loss or another, real or perceived, traumatic episode.
 For many, the process of reengagement with learning and the school community, under unusual circumstances, may require some additional input and encouragement.